GooFit/GooFit/docs/documentation.md

 }
 ```

-Notice that the normalisation factor is looked up prior to the metric
+Notice that the normalization factor is looked up prior to the metric
 functions, and the special cases when the PDF or the observed number of
 events is zero.